 Each share of Series Preferred shall be convertible, at the option of the holder, at any time, into such number of fully paid and non-assessable shares of voting common stock.
-Each share of Series Preferred shall automatically be converted into shares of voting common stock upon either (i) the closing of a public offering at an offering price of \$68.7683 resulting in at least \$100,000,000 of gross proceeds to the Company or (ii) the date and time, of the occurrence of an event, specified by vote or written consent of the holders of the outstanding shares of each individual series of preferred shares.
-There were no shares of voting common stock issued as a result of conversion for the periods ended December 31, 2020 and 2021 and September 30, 2021 and 2022.
-In the event of an initial public offering ("IPO"), the Series G-3 Preferred conversion price is subject to a 10% discount off the lesser of price per share of Class A Common Stock, and Series G-3 original issue price, or, if this offering is completed after June 30, 2023, a 15% discount off the public offering price ("Special IPO Adjustment").
+Each share of Series Preferred shall automatically be converted into shares of voting common stock upon either (i) the closing of a public offering resulting in at least \$100,000,000 of gross proceeds to the company or (ii) the date and time, of the occurrence of an event, specified by vote or written consent of the holders of the outstanding shares of each individual series of preferred shares.
+There were no shares of voting common stock issued as a result of conversion for the periods ended December 31, 2021 and December 31, 2022.
+In the event of an initial public offering ("IPO"), the

+Series G-3 Preferred conversion price is subject to a 10% discount off the lesser of price per share of Class A Common Stock, and Series G-3 original issue price, or, if this offering is completed after June 30, 2023, a 15% discount off of the public offering price ("Special IPO Adjustment").